sunlight-cms/console/README.rst

 - ``8.0.0`` - will download the exact tagged version
 - ``~8.0.0`` - will find and download a tagged version matching the `constraint <https://getcomposer.org/doc/articles/versions.md>`_
-- ``"dev-master"`` - will download the latest version of the specified branch
+- ``dev-master`` - will download the latest version of the specified branch

 archive